pauwels-labs/flux-infra/README.md

 - When identifying an item in a list, provide the item's name or some unique identifying characteristic, so that the merge can happen

+- When enabling webhook notifications, make sure to select json as the content type of the event in the github settings

 ### Install cert-manager

 - Make sure to have a separate resource for namespace that's installed